radinreth/ruby-guides-ebook/src/create-ebook/layouts_and_rendering_in_rails.md

 This would detect that there are no books with the specified ID, populate the *@books* instance variable with all the books in the model, and then directly render the *index.html.erb* template, returning it to the browser with a flash alert message to tell the user what happened.

-##  2.4 Using head To Build Header-Only Responses
+##  2.4 Using *head* To Build Header-Only Responses

 The *head* method can be used to send responses with only headers to the browser.
 It provides a more obvious alternative to calling *render :nothing*.
-The *head* method accepts a number or symbol (see ) representing a HTTP status code.
+The *head* method accepts a number or symbol (see [reference table](#the-status-option)) representing a HTTP status code.
 The options argument is interpreted as a hash of header names and values.
 For example, you can return only an error header:

 ```ruby
 head :bad_request